- Find a Trail

 - My TrailLink

 - Explore Trails

 - About Us

 - Get Involved

-A forest of large oak trees, rhododendrons and evergreens envelopes you while you travel the meandering trail along the bank of the river.
-One of the most popular among the area's many trails, this is particularly attractive to mountain bikers who enjoy the rough riding provided by exposed railroad ties along its route.
+A forest of oak trees, rhododendrons, and evergreens envelops travelers alongside the river.
+Among the most popular of the area’s many trails, the Southside Trail is particularly attractive to mountain bikers, who enjoy the rough riding provided by exposed railroad ties along its route.

 To reach the Brooklyn trailhead from Beckley, take US 19 north to Fayetteville.
 Take State Route 16 south through Fayetteville and turn left onto Gatewood Road.
 Turn left at the Cunard turnoff and follow the signs to Cunard River Access.
 Once you reach the access area, continue 1 mile up the gravel road to the Brooklyn trailhead, where parking is available.

 The Southside Junction end is not recommended as a start for the trail because the active rail line perpendicular to the trail often blocks access to the trailhead, making crossing hazardous.

 TrailLink is a free service provided by Rails-to-Trails conservancy